shanmo/Kalibr-camera-calibration/camera imu calibration/syncrhonized calibration/readme.md

 Sometimes drift noise density is used in lieu of random walk.

 A good post about IMU could be found [here](https://zhuanlan.zhihu.com/p/20082486).
+Another one is the [git book](http://www.crazepony.com/book/index.html).

 ## Transformation